dl4sits/isprs2022/tutorial.md

 #### Conclusion

 Conclusions.
 This tutorial finishes by some conclusions and a brief outlook on the current research for satellite image time series classification.

-### Expected Audience

-We prepare for 50-100 participants from academia and remote sensing industry that have a basic understanding of the core principles of deep learning, but no practical experience on time series analysis, yet.
-Technical knowledge in Python, Jupyter/Colab notebooks will help to understand the practical components of the tutorial.
-Resources

 We provide a link to a public GitHub repository with Jupyter notebooks and slides.
 During the practical sessions, each participant is encouraged to utilize their own laptop to run the Jupyter notebooks either on their own devices or on a Google Colab Notebook using their respective Google accounts.
 We provide links and resources to start the Colab Notebooks from the GitHub repository and may gather additional questions with tools like sli.do or pringo.